rdrake/Molly/thesis/outline.md

 # ToC
 # List of {Tables,Figures,Algorithms}
 # Chapter 1:  Introduction
-- (why am I even bothering with this project in the first place?)
+- (answer:  why am I even bothering with this project in the first place?)

 ## Outline
 - Quick overview of the wondrous journey they are about to take with me through my thesis